software-challenge/backend/GUIDELINES.md

 ## Networking Protocol Classes

-[ProtocolPacket](sdk/src/server-api/sc/protocol/ProtocolPacket.kt) is the common interface for everything that is to be sent via the XML Protocol.
+[ProtocolPacket](sdk/src/server-api/sc/protocol/ProtocolPacket.kt) is the common interface for objects sent via the XML Protocol.

-Data sent to a specific room has to implement [RoomMessage](sdk/src/server-api/sc/protocol/RoomMessage.kt) and is then wrapped in a [RoomPacket](sdk/src/server-api/sc/protocol/RoomPacket.kt).

 ### [Requests](sdk/src/server-api/sc/protocol/requests)
 - are all suffixed with `Request`